 Here’s a painless 5 step process to manage your finances that even Donald Trump could understand.

 Step 1.
 Plan

 “Failing to plan is planning to fail.” -Alan Lakein

-If you are renting out a space on Airbnb, Homeaway, VRBO, or any similar services, don’t attempt to figure out your finances on your own.
+If you are renting out space on Airbnb, HomeAway, VRBO, or any similar services, don’t attempt to figure out your finances on your own.
 Talk to your CPA or accountant to get a complete understanding of what you should keep in mind as a host.

 There are many things you can do to lower your taxes and make more money — it all comes down to tax deductions.

 The more deductions you take, the more you lower your taxable income.
 Therefore, the less taxes you pay.
 We recommend speaking to your accountant or CPA to understand and track all of your business expenses.
 If you want a quick guide on what expenses may be deductible, use our tax guide above and treat it like you’re counting calories.

 To give you an idea of what may qualify as a deductible business expense, here is a brief list of some of the items that may be tax deductible if you are listing your home through Airbnb, HomeAway, VRBO or a similar service.

 (Note this is not a complete list of deductions and is not considered tax advice from a professional; consult with your CPA, as each case varies).

 Utilities used on the portion of the house you rent